peredaniel/iOS-tech-challenge/README.md

 #### MockServer

-Using [Swifter](#swifter)' `HttpServer` class as a basis we implemented a `MockServer` which enables us to register JSON responses to a specific endpoint and get those responses when the app performs a "remote" call to that endpoint.
+Using [Swifter](#swifter)'s `HttpServer` class as a basis we implemented a `MockServer` which enables us to register JSON responses to a specific endpoint and get those responses when the app performs a "remote" call to that endpoint.
 Furthermore, the endpoint response may be modified at runtime, and therefore this class behaves as a real server running in our localhost.

 In our subclass we added some helper functions and struct to easily register responses and log a detailed warning message in the debugger when a response is missing from the mock server.
 Note that you may not need to register every response to the mock server if your tests aren't using it, and thus a missing response does not stop the test execution unless the user journey is blocked by the missing data.
 The complete implementation may be found in the files `MockServer.swift` and `HttpStubInfo.swift` within the `ABA MusicUITests/MockServer` folder.